-The Song and Dance Celebration in Latvia has been a cultural traditional since 1873, where once every five years, Riga becomes a stage for a spectacle of celebration that unites a nation.
+The Song and Dance Celebration in Latvia has been a cultural tradition since 1873, where once every five years, Riga becomes a stage for a spectacle of celebration that unites a nation.

 The weeklong event in July turns Latvia’s capital into an exciting morning to midnight festival of over 60 cultural and traditional events, where folklore is wrapped in beautiful sound and movement.